 Before you discuss a possible promotion with your boss, take time to reflect on why you want the promotion in the first place.

 Are you genuinely interested in being more involved with manager-level responsibilities?
 Keep in mind that, according to the Journal of Accountancy, “to be promoted to manager, a CPA needs to show that he or she can handle any of the work being done by employees below him or her on the pyramid while also displaying the nascent skills needed by those above.”

-Or is it that you’re more interested in earning a higher salary and having a title that you feel will be more impressive?
-Perhaps you’re feeling dissatisfied with your current position and believe that a move up the ladder will solve that?
+Many people looking for a promotion are actually more interested in earning a higher salary and having a title that they feel is more impressive.
+Perhaps you’re feeling dissatisfied with your current position and believe that a move up the ladder will solve that.
 There are a whole host of reasons why you could be seeking a promotion.
 Inc. Magazine describes some typical motivators for asking for a promotion including Ambition, Money, Opportunity, Dissatisfaction, and Boredom.

 Understanding your motivation for wanting a promotion will help you determine whether taking steps to get one is the right path forward for you as well as your timing and how you go about it.